TeddouX/Screen-Time/README.md

 # Screen Time

-A program used to measure time that you spent on other apps
+A program used to measure time that you spent on other apps. <br>WINDOWS ONLY!!

 ## Features